DataVizStory/Project_Fuel-Consumption_Simple-Linear-Regression/README.md

 print('Predicted MPG for 240 HP:', MPG)
 ```
 Insights:
-The prediction for a vehicle with 240 HP is approximately 21.4 MPG, demonstrating the practical application of the model.
+The prediction for a vehicle with 240 HP is approximately 21.1 MPG, demonstrating the practical application of the model.

 ## What I Learned
 The project has demonstrated the utility of simple linear regression in predicting fuel economy (MPG) based on vehicle horsepower (HP).
-The model is able to produce relatively accurate predictions with a 93% accuracy, 0.98 mean absolute error, and a MSE of 1.48, which suggests good model fit and reliability.
+The model is able to produce relatively accurate predictions with a 93% accuracy, 1.22 mean absolute error, and a RMSE of 1.41, which suggests good model fit and reliability.

 ## Overall Insights
 1. The relationship between horsepower and fuel economy is inversely proportional: as horsepower increases, fuel economy decreases.
 This is reflected in the negative correlation observed during exploratory data analysis.
 2. The model is fairly accurate in predicting MPG based on HP.
-With an R² score of 93%, it shows strong predictive power, and the mean absolute error of 0.98 suggests that the predictions are, on average, close to the actual values.
+With an R² score of 90%, it shows strong predictive power, and the mean absolute error of 0.98 suggests that the predictions are, on average, close to the actual values.
-3. The MSE of 1.48 and RMSE value 1.22 indicate that the model performs reasonably well and can be useful for decision-making in automotive design, specifically in predicting fuel efficiency.
+3. The RMSE of 1.99 and RMSE value 1.41 indicate that the model performs reasonably well and can be useful for decision-making in automotive design, specifically in predicting fuel efficiency.

 ## Challenges I Faced
 Ensuring the dataset was clean and free of anomalies.